devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 ### Deleting the stack

-One of the great things about creating a CloudFormation stack is that it is easy to teardown everything that you create.
+One of the great things about creating a CloudFormation stack is that it is easy to tear down everything that you create.
 We can delete our S3 bucket, and all other resources defined by the stack template, by simply pressing the `Delete` button for the stack.
 After a few seconds it will all be gone.